Meet Jason Donovan, Dancing on Ice 2021 contestant and singer

 What has Jason Donovan scored so far?

 Jason was in the daunting position of taking to the ice for his solo dance first and he came out of it well with a score of 25/40.
-We’re already sensing some great potential with him to go far in this.
+Jason and pro partner Alex Schauman landed at the bottom of the leaderboard with 22 points from the judges after performing to Don’t Leave Me This Way for musical week in Week Three.

 What has Jason Donovan said about joining Dancing on Ice?